engagingnewsproject/enp-platform/wp-content/plugins/constant-contact-widget/readme.txt

 Stable tag: 1.9.2
 License: GPL2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+FORK: Needed to be customized for proper HTML output and no appropriate filter hooks are provided.

 Constant Contact plugin that adds a really lightweight, clean and simple widget that collects email addresses to a Constant Contact list.